 - What was the impact on people of knowing that their loved ones were enduring lonely deaths in hospital and care homes?

-The researcher is looking to hear from a range of people across a geographical spread.
-These would include some care home managers; relatives; pastoral workers; befrienders; hair and beauty workers, informal advocates and people living in care or supported living situations.
+The researcher has been interviewing a range of people from across a geographical spread.
+These include some care home managers; relatives; pastoral workers; befrienders; hair and beauty workers, informal advocates and people living in care or supported living situations.

 If you would like to be involved in the research, please contact us at firstname.lastname@example.org